-In 2007, the city set the ambitious goal pf implementing the ISO 14001 Environmental Management System across all city operations.
+In 2007, the City set the ambitious goal of implementing the ISO 14001 Environmental Management System across all City operations.
 By 2010, the entire City of Denver met the stringent requirements.
-The city was recertified in 2013 and in 2016 by an independent auditor.
+The City was recertified in 2013 and in 2016 by an independent auditor.
 Denver is proud to be the only North American city to have all operations certified to this high standard.

 • Public Works Fleet is implementing an in-house oil analysis and testing program targeted to reduce oil consumption by 19,000 gallons a year.

-• Parks & Recreation’s used just 70 percent of its budgeted amount of irrigation water — a savings of $700,000 — partly due to implementing central control.
+• Parks & Recreation used just 70 percent of its budgeted amount of irrigation water — a savings of $700,000 — partly due to implementing central control.